 GeneCards Summary for AGER Gene

 AGER (Advanced Glycosylation End Product-Specific Receptor) is a Protein Coding gene.
-Diseases associated with AGER include leukostasis and diabetic angiopathy.
-Among its related pathways are A-beta Pathways: Uptake and Degradation and Immune System.
+Diseases associated with AGER include Diabetic Angiopathy and Leukostasis.
+Among its related pathways are MyD88 cascade initiated on plasma membrane and NF-kappaB Signaling.
 GO annotations related to this gene include identical protein binding and transmembrane signaling receptor activity.
 An important paralog of this gene is ALCAM.

 UniProtKB/Swiss-Prot for AGER Gene